ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/nft-processing/nfts.md

-# NFT Processing
+# NFT processing

 ## Overview

-This section provides a comprehensive understanding of NFTs on the TON Blockchain.
+This section provides a comprehensive understanding of NFTs on TON Blockchain.
 Readers will learn how to interact with NFTs and accept them through transactions.
 The following information assumes familiarity with our previous [section on Toncoin payment processing](/v3/guidelines/dapps/asset-processing/payments-processing) and a basic understanding of programmatic interactions with wallet smart contracts.

-## Understanding the Basics of NFTs
+## Understanding the basics of NFTs

 NFTs operating on TON Blockchain are represented by the  [TEP-62](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) and [TEP-64](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md) standards.